quan4444/fiber_network_active_contraction/README.md

 The implementation and validation of a single beam, constrained on both ends, and undergoing active contraction can be found in ``tutorials/constrained_single_line_active_contraction.ipynb``.

-## Skills used from class <a name="install"></a>
+## ME 700 Applied Skills <a name="install"></a>
-For this final project, the skills I used from class are: implementation of mechanic problems in FEniCSx, validating FEM solution against analytical solution, setting up GitHub repositories, organize and test files based on Test-Driven Development, meshing.
+For this final project, the skills I used from class are: implementation of mechanic problems in FEniCSx, validating FEM solution against analytical solution, setting up a GitHub repository, organize and test codes based on Test-Driven Development, meshing, debugging by checking for different types of errors.

+## Reproducibility <a name="rp"></a>
+The two main codes (``tutorials/single_line_active_contraction.ipynb``, ``tutorials/constrained_single_line_active_contraction.ipynb``) can be run on the SCC.
+The code should output results that match the analytical solutions.